jjones203/architecture_kata/solution/actors_actions_scenarios.md

 # Actors, Actions and Significant Scenarios

-The following identifies the significant actors, actions and key scenarios that will inform the architecture of the core Hey, Blue! application.
+The following identifies the significant actors, actions and key scenarios that will inform the architecture of the Hey, Blue! application.
 The enumeration of important user stories is useful to gain a overall sense for what needs to be provided by the service.
-Each significant scenario also points to the related technical capabilities in the proposed architecture for the minimum viable product.
+Each significant scenario also points to the related technical capabilities in the proposed architecture.

 ## Actors & Actions